ING Banner

 7. Data Availability

-Data-reduction and analysis of the observations are carried out automatically by the WEAVE pipelines at CASU and made available at the WEAVE Operational Repository (OR).
-From this platform users can search and download raw, L1-processed and L2-analysed data.
-Only the very latest versions of processed data are provided at the OR.
+Data-reduction and analysis of the observations are carried out automatically by the WEAVE pipelines and made available from the WEAVE Operational Repository (OR).
+On this platform users can search and download the raw data, as well as pipelined processed L1 and L2-level products.L1 data are produced by the Core Processing System (CPS) while L2 data are handled by the Advanced Processing System (APS).
+More information is provided on this poster about the WEAVE Data Flow.

 Eventually the raw and processed data are made available to the PIs through the WEAVE Archive (WAS).